rlivingsus/misc/AllBooks.md

 - Mitchell, Maggie: Pretty is:
 - Mnookin, Robert: Create Value in Deals and Disputes
 - Moon, Elizabeth:
-- Moorcock, Michael: A Nomad of the Time streams
+- Moorcock, Michael: A Nomad of the Time streams; Elric de Melnibone
 - Moore, Demi: Inside Out
 - Moore, Peter: V is for Villain
 - Morillo, Christina: 97 Things Every Information Security Pro Should Know